tedkim97/tedkim97.github.io/index.md

 order: 1
 ---

 Welcome to my blog - here are some of my write-ups that I'm proud of!

-## My advice when reading:

-Feel free to skip/skim parts that aren't interesting.
-I write these blog posts for completeness and detail to let people reproduce results.
-As a result, posts tend to contain a lot more detail (and are a lot longer) than necessary.
+Feel free to skip/skim parts that aren't interesting to you.
+I try to write these blog posts for reproducibility (i.e a lot of detail and code snippets), so posts contain more detail than necessary.

 <ul class="list-of-posts">
 {% for node in site.posts %}